5up3rc/safing-core/README.md

 # Safing Core

-Safing aims to protect your privacy online.
-Safing is a software that you install on your device and will control the network traffic to stop communication of apps that hurt your privacy.
+Safing strengthens your privacy and security online.
+It takes control of your network traffic and takes over handling DNS queries.
+Instead of prompting users if new connections shall be allowed, behavioral profiles are created and assigned to applications.
+Non-technical users can easily control Safing using [Security Levels](https://github.com/Safing/safing-doc/blob/master/guides/UserGuide.md).
+Worth mentioning is, that Safing has the ability to verify TLS connections.
-You can think of it like Browser Add-Ons such as Adblock, Ghostery or Disconnect, but instead of only protecting your browser, it protects your whole system.
-But this is just the beginning.
+This is just the beginning.
 Check out our [Roadmap](https://safing.me/#roadmap).

-_Technically speaking_ Safing is designed to protect you from possible unwanted connections made by applications you use.
-It, however, does assume that every application that is executed is at least partially trusted.
-Wherever Safing is in the position to provide a clean solution to also increase the security of the system, it will do so.
+Please note, that Safing is all about securing your network traffic and protecting your privacy, and that it will generally assume that processes that are run on your system are at least partially trusted (i.e. closed source, but not malware).
+While Safing will protect you from some malware, it is not designed to replace anti-virus solutions, but to work in cooperation.
+Especially take this into account when evaluating Safing.

 The Safing Core is the core component of the Safing system.
-Others are the [Safing UI](#) and [Safing Notify](#).
+Others are the [Safing UI](https://github.com/Safing/safing-ui) and [Safing Notify](https://github.com/Safing/safing-notify).

 ## Current Status